ljgago/hyde-x/README.md

 paginate = 10

 [author]
   name = "Your Name"

 [permalinks]
   # Optional.
 Change the permalink format for the 'post' content type.
   # The format shown here is the same one Jekyll/Octopress uses by default.
   post = "/blog/:year/:month/:day/:title/"

 [taxonomies]
   # Optional.
 Use if you want tags and lists.
   category = "categories"

 #
 # All parameters below here are optional and can be mixed and matched.
 #
 [params]
   # If false display full article contents in blog index.
   # Otherwise show description and 'read on' link to individual blog post page.
   # Default (if omitted) is true.
   truncate = true

+  ## Parameters for locale
+  # languageText is used for moment.js
+  languageText = "es" # example spanish
+  # Add "minute read" string in you language (default: "Read On")
+  minuteRead = "minutos de lectura" # example spanish
+  # Add "Read On" string in you language
+  readOn = "Sigue leyendo" # example spanish
+  # You also change the language in you disqus account
+  disqusComments = "Comentarios" # example spanish

+  # You also change the language in you disqus account
+  disqusComments = "Comentarios"

   # Used when a given page doesn't set its own.
-    defaultDescription = "Your default page description"
-    defaultKeywords = "your,default,page,keywords"
+  defaultDescription = "Your default page description" defaultKeywords = "your,default,page,keywords"

   # Changes sidebar background and link/accent colours.
   # See below for more colour options.
   # This also works: "theme-base-08 layout-reverse", or just "layout-reverse".
   theme = "theme-base-08"

   # Select a syntax highight.
   # Check the static/css/highlight directory for options.
   highlight = "sunburst"

   # Displays under the author name in the sidebar, keep it short.
   # You can use markdown here.
   tagline = "Your favourite quote or soundbite."

   # Text for the top menu link, which goes the root URL for the site.
   # Default (if omitted) is "Blog".
   home = "Blog"

   # Metadata used to drive integrations.
-    googleAuthorship = "Your Google+ profile ID"
-    googleAnalytics = "Your Google Analytics tracking code" gravatarHash = "MD5 hash of your Gravatar email address"
+  googleAuthorship = "Your Google+ profile ID" googleAnalytics = "Your Google Analytics tracking code" gravatarHash = "MD5 hash of your Gravatar email address"

   # Sidebar social links, these must be full URLs.
   github = ""
   bitbucket = ""
   linkedin = ""
   googleplus = ""
   facebook = ""
   twitter = ""
   youtube = ""

   # Other social-like sidebar links
   rss = false  # switch to true to enable RSS icon link flattr = ""  # populate with your flattr uid
 ```

 ### Built-in colour themes